-Whatever the purpose of your form, one of the most important things to remain cognizant of is that you’re using the right field type for each question.
-Here are a few common field types that we support in our form builder.
+Whatever the purpose of your form, one of the most important things to remember is that you’re using the right field type for each question.
+Here are a few common field types that FormAssembly’s Form Builder supports:

 - Attachments: Use these if you want your users to be able to upload a document such as a resume, cover letter, screenshot of a support issue, etc.

-In addition to choosing the right field types, remember to err on the side of including fewer fields.
-You should aim to use just enough fields to get the information that you absolutely need but not so many that you annoy your audience or make them wonder why you’re asking for certain pieces of information.
+In addition to choosing the right field types, it is a best practice to keep the number of fields you use to a minimum.
+You should aim to use just enough fields to get the information that you absolutely need for the specific purpose of your web form.

-When you’re planning how to build a website form, you should always consider User Experience (UX) design.
-While this practice mainly benefits the user, it can also make your job simpler by reducing the amount of user mistakes that can arise when users don’t totally understanding what you’re asking for on a form or the proper format to put it in.
+When planning how to build a web form, you should always consider User Experience (UX) design.
+This practice mainly benefits the user by simplifying their experience.
+Good design also makes your job simpler by reducing errors a respondent might make with confusing design.
 The following elements in forms can reduce effort for you and your users.

-It’s pretty common to see placeholder text designating what should be entered into a certain field (Name, Email Address, etc.).
+It’s pretty common to see placeholder text designating what information should be entered into a certain field (Name, Email Address, etc.).
 This practice can help guide your users through a form, but it might not be the best choice for less standard questions.
-According the Nielsen Norman Group, placeholder text can actually work against you if it disappears when your users click on a field, causing them to forget what was supposed to go in a field.
-Hints, popup boxes showing how to fill out a field, are another option to reduce confusion on the part of your users.

-If you want users to enter their information in a specific format (using the XXX-XXX-XXXX format for a phone number for example) a validation can help make sure you get information in that state.
+Validation rules are a great tool if you want users to enter their information in a specific format (using the XXX-XXX-XXXX format for a phone number, for example).
 You can also set a limit on the amounts that your users can enter in a certain field.
 These are just a few examples of controls you can place on your forms to standardize the data you receive.

 3. Break long forms into multiple pages

-With paper forms, you may want to use as few pieces of paper as possible, which often requires cramming multiple fields onto one page.
+With paper forms, you may want to use as few pieces of paper as possible, which often requires cramming an entire form onto one page.
 With web forms, you don’t have the same space restrictions.
 It’s actually beneficial for your users if you break up overly long forms into a few pages to reduce the burden of endlessly scrolling and filling out a long form.

 4. Use conditional fields to streamline the process for users